eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/domainParticipant.rst

 The statistics DataWriters that will be enabled when the |DomainParticipant-api| is enabled would be the union between those specified in the |DomainParticipantQos::properties-api| ``fastdds.statistics`` and those included with the environment variable.

+Be aware that automatically enabling the statistics DataWriters using these methods implies using the recommended QoS profile |STATISTICS_DATAWRITER_QOS-api|.
+For more information, please refer to :ref:`statistics_datawriter_qos`.